constiny/Emojiit/README.md

 [7.
 Appendix](#Appendix)

 -----------------------
-# ⁉️Motivation
+# Background
 <a id="motivation"> </a>

-## Background
+## Movitation

 > Originating on Japanese mobile phones in 1997, emoji became increasingly popular worldwide in the 2010s after being added to several mobile operating systems.

 In 2020-01-29, the most recent version Emoji 13.0 was released with 117 new emojis which sum up to 3,304 emojis in total.

 Although 3,000 doesn't seem like a big number, emojis have rich meanings and easily understood by people from different background.
-For instance, here is a example of behavior recommendation under COVID-19.
+For instance, here is a example of behavior guideline under COVID-19.

 👑🦠            (Coronavirus)